Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds: Schoen's Construction and the Problem Statement

 \begin{enumerate}[$ \bullet$] \item $E\I = E\II$ \item $E\I\neq E\II$ and, for every $z\in\Sigma\I\cap\Sigma\II$, neither $E\I_z$ nor $E\II_z$ are of type $I_1$ \end{enumerate}

-To conclude, we want that $E\I,E\II$ are two relatively minimal, rational elliptic surfaces over $\mathbf P^1$ which have only semisimple singular fibers, and falling into one of the two cases listed here.
-This explains the construction of a Calabi-Yau threefold $\widehat{X}$, which we will refer to as “Schoen’s construction” going forward.
+To conclude, we want that $E\I,E\II$ are two relatively minimal, rational elliptic surfaces over $\mathbf P^1$ which have only semistable singular fibers, and falling into one of the two cases listed here.
+This explains the construction of a Calabi--Yau threefold $\widehat{X}$, which we will refer to as “Schoen’s construction” going forward.
 While $\widehat{X}$ itself depends on a choice of small~resolutions (through the choice of subvarieties $S$ in $X$), it turns out that its periods do not; see Remark \ref{remcuriosity}. \end{dscr}

 We now want to systematically list some explicit examples to which we apply our computation method.
 For simplicity of calculation, we restrict ourselves to examples in which the singular fibers appear only over real points, that is $\Sigma\subseteq\mathbf P^1_{\mathbf R}\subseteq\mathbf P^1$.
-However, this assumption is in no way a necessary prerequisite to the method of computation described in this paper. \begin{defn} Let $E\J\rightarrow\mathbf C,\; j=1,2$, be rational elliptic surfaces with section and semisimple fibers, all lying over $\Sigma\J\subseteq\mathbf R$.
+However, this assumption is in no way a necessary prerequisite to the method of computation described in this paper. \begin{defn} Let $E\J\rightarrow\mathbf C,\; j=1,2$, be rational elliptic surfaces with section and semistable fibers, all lying over $\Sigma\J\subseteq\mathbf R$.
 We construct $\widehat{X}$ as above and distinguish three \textit{types} of examples: \begin{itemize} \item \textbf{Type I:} We take $E\I=E\II$ to be a (relatively minimal) elliptic surface with $\texttt{\#}\Sigma\J = 4$, i.e. a \textit{Beauville surface}.
-The list of all $6$ such surfaces is given in \cite{Bea82}.
-Only~$4$~of them have all singular fibers lying above real points; they are determined by the Kodaira typers of their singular fibers: $(I_2,I_2,I_4,I_4),(I_1,I_1,I_2,I_8),(I_1,I_1,I_5,I_5),(I_1,I_2,I_3,I_6)$.
+The list of all six such surfaces is given in \cite{Bea82}.
+Only four of them have all singular fibers lying above real points; they are determined by the Kodaira types of their singular fibers: $(I_2,I_2,I_4,I_4),\;(I_1,I_1,I_2,I_8),\;(I_1,I_1,I_5,I_5),\;(I_1,I_2,I_3,I_6)$.
 Explicit Weierstrass models of these surfaces can be found in \cite{Her91}.